centria/advanced-csharp/src/content/part08/part08-1.md

 Key = 99999, Value =
 ```

+You might notice a different way of printing the strings.
+What we did there was [String interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated).

 As you can see, we can also give a **null** as a value.
 We cannot, however, give null as a key, or we will get **ArgumentNullException**.

 ## A Reference Type Variable as a Dictionary Value